Photo credit: Rio Guruh Imawan

 Don’t wear jeans as they can get be uncomfortable in wet weather.
 Trekking trousers is what you need.
 Thick socks will keep you warm, depends on how much walking you will be doing.

 A waterproof shell jacket will keep you dry, a nice brim hat will protect you from the sun.
 A good pair of hiking boots is preferable, though you could also take a pair of wellies if it gets too muddy.
 Some people go for these black lightweight unisex trail shoes which are easier to pack.

 Birds often associate white with danger so go for a grey shade

 When buying clothing choose subdued shades of grey, brown, and green and completely avoid bright colors, especially white, which is a color birds most often associate with danger.

 And now for the really important stuff – your birdwatching kit.
-Top of your list will be binoculars.
+Top of your list will be a good pair of binoculars.

 The choice depends really on what you are going to see.
-If you intend to stick to mainly woodland habitat then go for the 8×42, bigger field of view and brighter image, however if you are mainly watching across bodies of water then the extra magnification power of the 10×42 can be more useful.
+If you intend to stick to mainly woodland habitat then go for the 8×42, bigger field of view and brighter image, however if you are mainly watching across bodies of water then the 10×42 can be more useful.

 Many birders and field ornithologists like to take a notebook for sketching and for writing quick details.
 These can be expanded into a larger notebook at the end of the day.

 If you have an iPhone or Android mobile, a good bird app to download is eBird.
 Not only is it free, but it is designed for bird enthusiasts of all levels.